-When a customer pays for an annual subscription upfront, it feels like a huge win.
-Your bank account looks great, and it seems like you’ve just had a massive sales month.
+That big upfront payment for an annual subscription looks great in your bank account, right?
+It feels like you just had a massive sales month.
 But have you actually earned all that money yet?
-According to modern accounting standards, the answer is no. This is where the concept of revenue amortization comes into play.
-It’s the process of spreading that upfront payment out over the entire service period, recognizing a piece of it each month.
-This method gives you a far more accurate and stable picture of your company's financial health, transforming those misleading revenue spikes into a predictable, steady stream of income.
+According to accounting standards, the answer is no. This is where revenue amortization comes in.
+To get a true financial picture, you need to amortize revenue by spreading that payment out over the entire service period.
+This method smooths out those misleading spikes, giving you a stable and accurate view of your amortized revenue and your company's real financial health.

 Revenue amortization might sound like a term reserved for accountants, but it’s a core concept for any business that deals with long-term contracts or intangible assets.
 Think of it as a way to spread out the cost of something you can't physically touch—like software, a patent, or a brand trademark—over the time it’s actually useful to your business.
 Instead of taking a huge financial hit all at once when you acquire the asset, you recognize a small piece of that cost each month or year.